ikkez/F3-Sugar/Router/readme.md

 With this plugin, you can create named routes in your application and access them easily in your template.

-Doing so gives you the possibility to change your route URLs, without touch all links in your templates again.
+Doing so gives you the possibility to change your route URLs, without touching all links in your templates again.

 ***
 ### Usage